munnaeebd/knowledge/eks-connect-from-different-instance.md

   resourceVersion: "5508"
   uid: dde858b5-61a5-461e-89d3-ca197eed8149
 ```
-* Attach it to the new VM
+* Attach the iam role to the new VM
 * aws eks update-kubeconfig --region ap-southeast-1 --name uat-munna-rnd-eks-cluster